 If you are looking to design a new workspace or are planning an office refurbishment, you will need to consider how to divide your office space.
 Glass partitioning can be used in commercial spaces, schools and offices - it is even becoming increasingly popular in modern homes.
-It is the ideal option if you are looking give your floor layout an open spacious feel, but at the same time provide an element of privacy.
+It is the ideal option if you are looking to give your floor layout a spacious open feel, but at the same time provide an element of privacy.

 Here are 5 reasons to consider glass partitioning in your office space:

 Unlike solid walls, glass partition walls offer greater flexibility for any future changes or alterations you may have.
 It is easier to demount or de-glaze glass partitioning than a solid wall and less messy.
 As there is less breakage, materials can even be reused elsewhere.
 Many demountable systems are designed to be relocated, adapting to your business’s changing needs.
 And some demountable systems come with tax relief as well.